warrence/yii2-kartikgii/README.md

 For more information about kartik-v extension, please visit [I'm an inline-style link](https://www.github.com/kartik-v).

+> NOTE: This is the first extension i created, please kindly comment or suggest for better or correct me if im doing anything wrong.
+Thanks.

 ## Installation

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).